aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 ### Create a custom cloud with GCP or Azure {#create-cloud-non-aws}

-To use the GCP or Azure cloud providers, you\'ll have your custom cloud created by the Aiven team (not via [Aiven Console](https://console.aiven.io/)).
+To use the GCP or Azure cloud providers, you'll have your custom cloud created by the Aiven team (not via [Aiven Console](https://console.aiven.io/)).
 Therefore, after [enabling the BYOC feature](/docs/platform/howto/byoc/enable-byoc) in [Aiven Console](https://console.aiven.io/), there are no